JoseBalado/nodejs-kafka/README.md

 # Initial set-up
-### In the docker-compose yml files substitute the IP in 'KAFKA_ADVERTISED_HOST_NAME' by the IP of your Docker interface
+### In the docker-compose yml files substitute the IP in 'KAFKA_ADVERTISED_HOST_NAME' by the IP of your Docker network interface

 ### Start a single broker
 ```